The most popular hot tub holidays in Newcastle.

 As most cities are, Newcastle is also dog-friendly, take your pet to some of the pet friendly attractions or stroll down the Quayside and enjoy the lovely Sunday market.

 For a range of lodges that include fishing onsite or nearby, our countryside properties on the outskirts of Newcastle won’t disappoint.

 There is something for all ages in this historic and exhilarating city.
 From ancient ruins, world-class art galleries and museums, to cat cafés, sport and gastronomical experiences.
 Newcastle has everything and more to make memories that will last a lifetime.

-A popular tourist destination for well over a century Torquay has excellent links to major networks and is easily accessible from just about anywhere.
+A popular tourist destination for well over a century Newcastle has excellent links to major networks and is easily accessible from just about anywhere.

 Travelling to Newcastle by car is easy due to a network of major roads and motorway links including the A1 (M) which conveniently links Newcastle to London, Scotland, the South and all major routes across the whole country.
 From the west the A69 is the road to follow from Hexham, Carlisle and the Lake District and if you are coming from Wales or the South West just follow the M6 North until you reach the A69.

 Newcastle is one of the main stops on the Virgin Trains East coast mainline meaning it is easily reached from both London and Scotland.
-Transpennie Cross Country and Northern Rail also run regular services from the South West, Liverpool, Manchester and Carlisle so wherever you are getting to here is a breeze.
+Transpennine Cross Country and Northern Rail also run regular services from the South West, Liverpool, Manchester and Carlisle.

 You can reach Newcastle from the length and breadth of Britain by coach as both National Express and Megabus run regular services.
 The Megabus stops right in the city centre at John Dobson St next to the library and a 2-minute walk to Greys Monument while the National Express coach station is a mere 10-minute walk from Central Station.